SAP-samples/cloud-cap-samples-java/README.md

 ### Testing in hybrid mode

-You can test the `GenreHierarchyTest` on H2 using the profile `default` as well as on HANA using the profile `hybrid`
+You can test the `GenreHierarchyTest` on H2 using the profile `default` as well as on HANA using the profile `cloud`

 ```
-cds bind --exec -- mvn clean install -Dspring.profiles.active=hybrid
+cds bind --exec -- mvn clean install -Dspring.profiles.active=cloud
 ```

 ## Using VS Code